tcalmant/jsonrpclib/README.rst

 Services, but it is **not** a Pelix specific implementation.

 * This version adds support for Python 3, staying compatible with Python 2.7.
+  The support for Python 2.6 has been dropped, as it was becoming to hard to maintain.
 * It is now possible to use the dispatch_method argument while extending the SimpleJSONRPCDispatcher, to use a custom dispatcher.
   This allows to use this package by Pelix Remote Services.